 “Aesthetics” refers to the design of the circulator: heft, solidity, and overall look and feel.
 The circulator should appeal to you not only on a functional level and a price level, but should also be a joy to use.

-The Joule does have one design drawback: its clip is a bit small, so probably not wide enough to fit on a cooler or other vessel with wide walls.
+The Joule does have one design drawback: the clip is a bit small, so probably not wide enough to fit on a cooler or other vessel with wide walls.
+Which is a bit of a flaw for an immersion circulator that can work with up to 10 gallons of water.
 If you find yourself needing to use a large vessel (like when you're cooking for several people), you'll probably have to buy a dedicated sous vide container.
 This is a nice one because the lid and sous vide balls (which decrease evaporation) are included.

 Do I Need an Internet Connection to Use the Joule?